alejandrofdez-us/similarity-ts/README.md

 associated most similar `ts1` window are computed.

-(*) The metric used for the selection of the most similar `ts1` time-series window per each `ts2s` time-series file is selectable.`dtw` is the default selected metric, however, any of the
+(*) The metric used for the selection of the most similar `ts1` time-series window per each `ts2s` time-series file is selectable. `dtw` is the default selected metric, however, any of the
 [metrics](#available-metrics) are also available for this purpose.
-See the [toolkit configuration section](#configuring-the-toolkit)
+See the [toolkit configuration section](#configuring-the-toolkit).

 ### Minimal usage examples:
-Usage examples can be found at: https://github.com/alejandrofdez-us/similarity-ts/tree/main/usage_examples
+Usage examples can be found at: https://github.com/alejandrofdez-us/similarity-ts/tree/main/usage_examples.

 1. Compute metrics between random time series (`ts1`: one time series of lenght 200 and 2 dimensions and `ts2`: five time series of length 100 and 2 dimensions):
     ```Python